University Handbook, Section B:

 B81 The Faculty Senate is the representative body for the faculty and unclassified professionals of the whole university.
 Each college and each department has its own scheduled faculty meetings and structure for faculty participation.
 Within smaller units variation in arrangements appears in accordance with needs.
 The concept of a community of scholars relating to each other as equals applies to K-State in its major functions more accurately than does the concept of hierarchy.

-(A copy of the constitution of the K-State Faculty Senate is included as Appendix E.)
+(A copy of the constitution of the Kansas State University Faculty Senate is included as Appendix E.)

 B90 The Senate is a representative body whose members are chosen by faculty and/or unclassified professionals election.
-The constituent units are the colleges, the K-State Research and Extension Services, the Library, and General University.
-All unclassified personel at K-State who do not have a term appointment, except County Extension Agents and Farm Management Fieldmen, are represented in the Faculty Senate based on the location of their appointment in the university and are themselves eligible for membership except as noted in the Senate constitution.
+The constituent units are the colleges, the K-State Research and Extension, the Library, and General University.
+All unclassified personnel at Kansas State University who do not have a term appointment, except County Extension Agents and Farm Management Fieldmen, are represented in the Faculty Senate based on the location of their appointment in the university and are themselves eligible for membership except as noted in the Senate constitution.
 Members of the Senate are elected to three-year terms.
 Committees and subcommittees of the Senate are important units in the organization and functions of the university.

 B92 The Executive Committee consists of the president of Faculty Senate as senator-at-large, and one senator from each representative unit who has been elected by secret ballot by the senators of that unit.
 The president-elect represents his/her unit on the committee.
 In addition, the chairperson of the Faculty Affairs Committee, the chairperson of the Academic Affairs Committee, the chairperson of the Student Senate or his/her designated representative, and the immediate past-president of Senate are ex-officio members of the Executive Committee without voting power.
 The president of the Faculty Senate presides at meetings of the Executive Committee.